PommesPeter/PTestingTools/README.md

-# Pwidget for Software Testing
+# PTestingTools for Software Testing

 > This repo is for the final assignment in Software Testing.
 I hope it will be useful in my future Software Development